particle-iot/docs/src/content/reference/device-os/firmware.md

 ### Variant::Type

 Variants have an explicit type, unlike JSON.
-The following
+The following types are available:

 | Constant | C++ Type |
 | :--- | :--- |